kamil-szczepanik/Object-detection-and-tracking-for-waste-segregation/README.md

 Multitracker created using OpenCV KCFTracker class.

 ## Quickstart in Google Colab
 Whole project was done in Google Colab environment.
-This [Colab Notebook](https://colab.research.google.com/drive/1SA4f0LhkRf6HNSk1X6s-yK0NZI2ly2Ex#scrollTo=2iLf2_sVnH4F) you'll find examples that show how to start the program.
+In this [Colab Notebook](https://colab.research.google.com/drive/1SA4f0LhkRf6HNSk1X6s-yK0NZI2ly2Ex#scrollTo=2iLf2_sVnH4F) you'll find examples that show how to start the program.
 Output is a video with a vizualization of detection and tracking results.

 ![](videos/output_example.gif)